ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 * **Cause/Context(s)** - What other action/actor caused it.
 * **Reaction(s)** - What other actions will this trigger as reactions?

-The first 6 [*] are the **core/foundation** steps.
+The first 6 [*] are the **core/foundation** links.
 They need to be laid out before you move on to the next steps.

-**Mind Reading** - Combining the first 5 steps effectively lets you mind read, really putting yourself into their situation and visualising them performing actions.
-It builds empathy/understanding from their view.
+Depending on nature of action, different actions have different importance weightings on their links.
+E.g one action could be important to figure out in space/time, others could be important on effect, motivation, etc.

 **Connecting across situations/subplots** - The key idea is to see how subplots or situations connect across time and space, with the key idea being - certain situations tend to play out in certain ways similar to the past.
 So we can connect past situations to the present to understand how the current one unfolds better.